 GMMG-HD7 Trial Details

 GMMG-HD7 is the first phase III study to evaluate MRD negativity at the end of induction in transplant-eligible newly diagnosed patients.
-About 19% of patients had high-risk cytogenetics.
-The baseline characteristics in the arms were balanced, except more of the experimental arm had Revised International Staging System (R-ISS) stage II disease (66% vs 56%) and correspondingly less R-ISS stage I disease (23% vs 30%).
-The median age of patients was 58 (range = 26–70 years).
+Around 19% of patients had high-risk cytogenetics.
+The baseline characteristics in the arms were balanced, except more of the experimental arm had Revised International Staging System (R-ISS) stage II disease (66% vs 56%) and -correspondingly less R-ISS stage I disease (23% vs 30%).
+The median age of patients was 58 (range = 26–70) years.